 With many of us working from home nowadays, it’s important to keep your work private.
 While having your home network hacked is fairly unlikely, if you have an important job, it’s certainly possible.
 By connecting to your work’s network via a VPN, you can keep things more secure.
 That means you can work just as securely from home as you would if you were at the office.
 Your employer will be grateful but you also won’t have to worry about being responsible for any security breaches.

 If you use a VPN, you can watch streaming content that’s based elsewhere.
 Located in the U.S. and want to watch the content that British Netflix offers?
-Switch your VPN location to somewhere in the U.K. and you can do exactly that.
+Switch your

 It’s a great way of expanding your options when it comes to streaming content.
 It also works for sporting events and even streaming services that are not ordinarily available in your country.
 It can be a breach of the contract you’ve agreed to with a streaming service though so check the legalities before doing so.